hasherezade/libpeconv/pe_unmapper/README.md

 # pe_unmapper

-Small tool to convert beteween the PE aligmnents (raw and virtual).
+Small tool to convert beteween the PE alignments (raw and virtual).

 Allows for easy PE unmapping: useful in recovering executables dumped from the memory.